sketchplugins/plugin-directory/README.md

 - [Perfecter](https://github.com/volorf/perfecter), by Oleg Frolov: Make great typography [Sketch plugin]
 - [Sketch Flex Layout](https://github.com/hrescak/sketch-flex-layout), by Matej Hrescak: Plugin for Sketch allowing for CSS Flexbox layouts using stylesheets and prototypes.
 - [Sheetie](https://github.com/joemanto/sheetie), by Joe Manto: Sketch 3 Plugin that makes a SpriteSheets to export or use
-- [Modulizer](https://github.com/falkeyn/modulizer), by Alexander Khramtsov: Modulizer plug-in for Sketch.app allows you easy control paddings for buttons, modules and areas.
-If your module has background your can set fixed paddings and easy restore it for any content changes.
-- [Sketch Icon Fetcher](https://github.com/sagishrieber/sketch-any-icon-fetcher), by Sagi Shrieber: This plugin will let you insert any website's favicon, or iOS/Android app's icon into your design
-- [Random Sizing](https://github.com/longzheng/sketch-randomsize), by Long Zheng: Sketch plugin to randomly resize selected elements.
-- [Sketch Lorem Ipsum 2017](https://github.com/freeauto/sketch-lorem-ipsum-2017), by Richard Gong: A Sketch plugin to generate "lorem ipsum" text.
-- [Export Assets](https://github.com/geertwille/sketch-export-assets), by Geert Wille: A Sketch plugin that allows to quickly export assets for Android, iOS, Windows Phone and the Web.
-- [Page Numbers](https://github.com/gotomedia/sketch-pagenumbers), by gotomedia: Sketch plugin for adding page numbers to artboards.
-- [Sketch Count Text](https://github.com/joshkissel/sketch-count-text), by Josh Kissel: A Sketch plugin to count: characters, words, whitespace, and paragraphs
-- [Enumerator](https://github.com/scottsavarie/enumerator), by Scott Savarie: Sketch plugin to rename and number your artboards or layers based on their x,y position
-- [Stacker](https://github.com/scottsavarie/stacker), by Scott Savarie: Sketch plugin to stack a selection horizontally or vertically.
-- [Sketch Browser Preview](https://github.com/freakland/sketch-browser-preview), by FreakLand: Generates a preview (⌘ + ⇧ + .) of your current artboard and shows in your web browser.